Pravinos/AICodingTutor/README.md

 ## ✨ What This App Offers

 ### 🤖 **Intelligent Tutoring**
-- **Chat Interface**: Ask programming questions in natural language and get personalized explanations
+- **Chat Interface**: Ask programming questions in natural language and get personalized explanations with persistent chat history
 - **Concept Explanations**: Get detailed explanations of programming concepts with examples
 - **Practice Exercises**: Generate coding challenges and receive AI-powered feedback on your solutions